Green-Wood Cemetery: Gates

-The Fort Hamilton gate is located at Fort Hamilton Parkway and Macieli Place.
-Similar to the 25th Street gate, it is made of a double gateway made of brownstone.
+The Fort Hamilton gate, also designed by Upjohn, is located at Fort Hamilton Parkway and Micieli Place.
+Similar to the 25th Street gate, it is a double gateway made of brownstone.
 It is also flanked by two structures, a visitor's lounge and the gatekeeper's residence.
-The gate was built in 1876 and completed the next year; it was designated as an official New York City landmark in 2016.

-To the east of the entrance is the visitor's lounge, a brownstone building.
-It is a 1 1/2-story structure with an entrance located inside a center bay on the west side of the building.
-The visitor's lounge contains two side bays, each with a porch, as well as restrooms for men and women.
-The hip roof is made of gray slate with metal ornamentation along the ridge at the top.
-The roof slopes down toward the perimeter walls of the building, though each of the four sides of the roof is punctuated by dormers with small windows.
-The corner porches feature stone banisters, and contain four yellow sandstone bas-reliefs sculpted by Moffitt.

-The west side of the entrance, also a brownstone structure, contains the gatekeeper's residence, a 3 1/2-story structure that is similar in design to the visitor's lounge.
-Only the center section is 3 1/2 stories, while the two pavilions to the west and east are 2 1/2 stories.
-The residence's main entrance is through the eastern pavilion, while there is another pavilion on the western facade.
-Both pavilions have hip roofs of gray slate, and the second floor contains dormers with windows that project from the hip roof.
-The central "tower" section contains entrances to both the north and south, as well as windows on the second, third, and attic floors that face north and south.
-The roof of the central tower contains a stone chimney.
+The gate was built between 1876 and 1887.
+The visitor's lounge, a 1 1/2-story structure, is east of the gate.
+It has a central entrance, two side bays with porches, restrooms for men and women, and a sloping hip roof made of gray slate with metal ornamentation and dormers.
+The west side of the entrance contains the gatekeeper's residence, a brownstone structure consisting of a 3 1/2-story central tower and two shorter pavilions, which is similar in design to the visitor's lounge.
+Both pavilions have gray slate roofs, and the building includes various windows and doorway entrances; the roof of the central tower contains a stone chimney.